sjjdhdndbdbf/proxyonly/README.md

 # THIS INTERSTELLAR LINKS RELAY TO CLOSEST GITHUB SERVER also it is only working during Australian week days 9AM-3PM AEST
 # I swear if you just skipped all the reading and scrolled all the way to the bottom you have less attention-span of a goldfish and you are a brain dead grow a garden player.
-LINK TO interstellar 2 core https://legendary-dollop-x54jp95rg459h64-8080.app.github.dev/
+LINK TO interstellar 2 core https://fuzzy-tribble-pj9pp7rxw79whqv9-8080.app.github.dev/

-Also keep in mind Interstellar will be accessable only during Friday 8/8/2025 as after that period it will be a discord exclusive.
+# PROXY IS DISCORD MEMBER ONLY

 The link to join the discord server is...
 # https://discord.gg/bUhB26NxNC